Welcome to Nursery!

 We will be running these sessions come rain or shine and so it would be great for children to have their wellies and waterproof trousers/clothing in school each week so that they can always take part in these outdoor activities.
 We will send these home again at the end of the session.

 - P.E.
-Sessions - every Monday morning & afternoon.
+Sessions - every Monday.
 (Children come dressed in P.E.
 Kits please)

 - Snack - fresh fruit or vegetables to be brought to school daily please in a labelled container.
 Grapes must be cut in half.

 https://www.loom.com/share/9ef516412d5a4e5e98af3bd918d6feff - please click on the link for the 'Meet the teacher' presentation 2021.

 In Nursery we aim to ignite children's love of reading through an inviting reading corner for the children to choose books that interest them, explore how to hold stories as a reader and retell familiar stories using stick puppets and props.
 The children will build their early reading skills through sharing stories, songs and rhymes together, as well as building their talking and listening skills.
 We will introduce a 'sound of the week' for a.m.
 Nursery and keep you informed of this sound at the end of the week with a small homework task uploaded to Seesaw for a.m.
 Nursery.
 We hope you will support us and go through the sound at home too.

 Welsh Words, Phrases and Songs used in Nursery

 Bore da - Good Morning

 Prynhawn da - Good Afternoon

 Pwy wyt ti?
 Who are you? ...........ydw i

 Sut wyt ti?
 How are you?
 Dw i'n ...............